kartik-ey17/food-resq/README.md

 ## Main Features

-The main features of our FOODRESQ Platform includes the following items:
+The main features of our FoodResQ Platform includes the following items:

 - Surplus Food Reporting
 - Nearby Availability